4.4.6 Free Speech in a Pluralist Society

 “… the class of persons who had been imported as slaves nor their descendants, whether they had become free or not, …. had for more than a century before been regarded as beings of an inferior order and altogether unfit to associate with the white race, either in social or political relations; and so far inferior that they had no rights which the white man was bound to respect….”

-The following sub-sections examine different aspects of the tension between free speech and mutual respect:
+The following sub-sections examine different aspects of resolving the tension between need for free speech in a pluralist society and the need for mutual respect:

-● There are dangers in using broad labels to criticise, belittle or demonise entire ethnic groups (188.8.131.52).
+● There are dangers in using broad labels to criticise, belittle or demonise an entire ethnic groups (126.96.36.199).
 It is careless, sloppy thinking: for example, the actions of one Israeli government cannot be blamed on all Jewish people.